Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/download.md

 ## Source files

-Compile Bootstrap with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
+Compile Boosted with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
 This option requires some additional tooling:

 - Sass compiler (Libsass or Ruby Sass is supported) for compiling your CSS.
 - [Autoprefixer](https://github.com/postcss/autoprefixer) for CSS vendor prefixing